 Can you flip over the YETI Boomer dog bowl?

-Well, speaking from personal experience, no. I haven’t been able to get under it to flip it.
-For starters, this dog bowl is pretty heavy, it weighs 1.9lb when empty.
+Well, speaking from personal experience, no. I haven’t been able to get under my YETI bowl to flip it.
+For starters, my YETI dog bowl is pretty heavy, it weighs 1.9lb when empty.
 It doesn’t appeal to me to pick it up by the edge because of the thick, smooth walls mentioned above.
 Someone who was much more determined and boisterous than me could probably manage it, though.

 The YETI Boomer dog bowl also has a non-slip foot, which means it’s hard for me to push it around, and the shape of the bowl’s design makes it difficult to get a paw or nose under the edge to actually flip it over.

-Is this the best-looking dog bowl on the market?
+Is the YETI Boomer bowl the best-looking dog bowl on the market?

 Well, my parents seem to think so.
-It matches their YETI Ramblers so we can all feel like part of the same pack when having a drink together 🙂
+The YETI Boomer dog bowl matches their YETI Ramblers so we can all feel like part of the same pack when having a drink together 🙂

-The YETI Boomer is available in a range of attractive colors, as well as plain stainless steel.
+The YETI dog bowl is available in a range of attractive colors, as well as plain stainless steel.
 My bowl is the ‘seafoam’ color.
 The other color I really like is the ‘river green’ version, which is a darker green.